sofi-23/sofi-23/README.md

 ### Hi there 👋

-I'm a Junior Front-End Developer ✨
+I'm a Junior Full Stack Developer ✨

 ### Find me at: